 All departments are encouraged to solicit grant funding for projects and programs consistent with their stated objectives and the County's goals.
-With the exception of Cape Cod Commission, all grant applications must receive preapproval by the County Administrator and Finance Director or their designees, to ensure that the department can meet the requirements of that grant which may include, but not be limited to, having sufficient resources to meet in-kind requirements, having sufficient staff, or retention/maintenance requirements.
+All grant applications with a total value of \$50,00 or greater must receive preapproval by the County Administrator to ensure that the department can meet the requirements of that grant which may include, but not be limited to, having sufficient resources to meet in-kind requirements, having sufficient staff, or retention/maintenance requirements.